Re-Densification Meets Cross-Scale Propagation: Real-Time Neural Compression of LiDAR Point Clouds: Experiments

 \subsection{Settings}

 In this section, we detail the experimental setup, including the benchmark datasets, evaluation metrics, and comparative baselines.
 The implementation details are provided in the appendix.

 \textbf{Benchmark Datasets}.
-Experiments are conducted on two different LiDAR datasets: KITTI~\cite{geiger2012are} and Ford~\cite{pandey2011ford} dataset.
+Experiments are conducted on two different LiDAR datasets: KITTI~\citep{geiger2012are} and Ford~\citep{pandey2011ford} dataset.
 The KITTI dataset consists of 22 stereo sequences collected by a Velodyne LiDAR scanner across diverse continuous scenes, totaling 43,552 frames.
-Following~\cite{fu2022octattention}, we use sequences $\#00$ to $\#10$ for training and $\#11$ to $\#21$ for testing.
+Following \citet{fu2022octattention}, we use sequences $\#00$ to $\#10$ for training and $\#11$ to $\#21$ for testing.
 The Ford dataset comprises three distinct sequences ($\#01$, $\#02$, and $\#03$), each containing 1,500 frames.
-Consistent with paper~\cite{song2023efficient}, we use sequence $\#01$ for training, and sequences $\#02$ and $\#03$ for testing.
+Consistent with \citet{song2023efficient}, we use sequence $\#01$ for training, and sequences $\#02$ and $\#03$ for testing.
+Instead of training on each dataset separately for performance tuning, we adopt joint training across both datasets to enhance generalization ability.

 \textbf{Evaluation Metrics}.
-We adopt point-to-point PSNR (D1 PSNR) and point-to-plane PSNR (D2 PSNR)~\cite{tian2017geometric} for distortion measure.
-These are standard metrics recommended by MPEG~\cite{schwarz2019emerging}.
-We employ the Bj{\o}ntegaard Delta (BD) metrics~\cite{bjontegaard2001calculation} for evaluating rate-distortion performance, namely Bj{\o}ntegaard Delta Peak Signal-to-Noise Ratio (BD-PSNR) and Bj{\o}ntegaard Delta Rate (BD-Rate).
+We adopt point-to-point PSNR (D1 PSNR) and point-to-plane PSNR (D2 PSNR)~\citep{tian2017geometric} for distortion measure.
+These are standard metrics recommended by MPEG~\citep{schwarz2019emerging}.
+We employ the Bj{\o}ntegaard Delta (BD) metrics~\citep{bjontegaard2001calculation} for evaluating rate-distortion performance, namely Bj{\o}ntegaard Delta Peak Signal-to-Noise Ratio (BD-PSNR) and Bj{\o}ntegaard Delta Rate (BD-Rate).
 It is important to note that both BD-Rate and BD-PSNR measure the \textbf{relative gains} of a tested model compared to a baseline.
 A negative BD-Rate or a positive BD-PSNR indicates that the tested model outperforms the baseline.

 \textbf{Compared Methods}.
 We compare 5 widely recognized PCC methods.
-Among them, G-PCC~\cite{schwarz2019emerging}, established by MPEG, serves as the standardized geometry-based benchmark for PCC; OctAttention~\cite{fu2022octattention} and Light EHEM~\cite{song2023efficient} represent transformer-driven octree compression method; Unicorn~\cite{wang2025versat} is a recent voxel-based PCC method.
-Finally, RENO~\cite{you2025reno} introduces an efficient sampling strategy, optimizing the trade-off between compression performance and computational speed.
+Among them, G-PCC~\citep{schwarz2019emerging}, established by MPEG, serves as the standardized geometry-based benchmark for PCC; OctAttention~\citep{fu2022octattention} and Light EHEM~\citep{song2023efficient} represent transformer-driven octree compression method; Unicorn~\citep{wang2025Versatile} is a recent voxel-based PCC method.
+Finally, RENO~\citep{you2025reno} introduces an efficient sampling strategy, optimizing the trade-off between compression performance and computational speed.
 All methods were re-evaluated using their official implementations under standardized experimental conditions, except for EHEM and Unicorn, for which we rely on the originally reported metrics due to the unavailability of their source code.